No products in the cart.

-I am sitting in front of, just outside the milking parlor and farm office on dusty cobweb covered bench.
+I am sitting in front of, just outside the milking parlor and farm office on a dusty cobweb-covered bench.
 As I write our first blog post the farm puppy, Nicky, is sitting on my lap begging to be pet.
 She is a slice of respite from farm chores and brings us all smiles during the long fall days.
 It is harvest time after a long season’s worth of hard work finally coming to bear.
-After several long months it is time to reap what we have sown.
+After several long months, it is time to reap what we have sown.

 All plants are started from seed in the greenhouse.
-We used specialized hemp potting soil in four inch and one inch pots.
+We used specialized hemp potting soil in four-inch and one-inch pots.
 We carefully placed every seed in the pots by hand like an assembly line.
-One person would walk down the greenhouse tables poking half inch holes in the most soil like a someone using an old typewriter.
-It is important to have the correct depth of soil for the seed to breakthrough and begin life.
-Seeds were placed in the thimble sized holes and gently cover with soil and pressed upon.
+One person would walk down the greenhouse tables poking half-inch holes in the moist soil like someone using an old typewriter.
+It is important to have the correct depth of soil for the seed to break through and begin life.
+Seeds were placed in the thimble-sized holes and gently cover with soil and pressed upon.
 After several days of daily watering and maintaining warm and dry air temperatures the seeds broke through their temporary earthly graves and sprouted up, reaching towards the sun.
 Germination rates were amazing and we all exhaled a sigh of relief the first day we saw hundreds of tiny green sprouts in their pots.
 The plants never looked back.

-After several weeks of growth we moved onto transplanting.
+After several weeks of growth, we moved on to transplanting.
 A vegetable transplanter is a piece of equipment towed behind a small tractor.
 There are several key components.
-First, and most visual, is a 100 gallon translucent yellow water tank that sits perched on top of the metal frame.
+First, and most visual, is a 100-gallon translucent yellow water tank that sits perched on top of the metal frame.
 Underneath the tank are tubes running into a hollow spoked water wheel.
-This item is towed over the black plastic rows and the water flows from the tank, into the wheel and they the spokes of the wheel puncture the black plastic.
+This item is towed over the black plastic rows and the water flows from the tank, into the wheel as the spokes of the wheel puncture the black plastic.
 There are two small seats attached to the back of the transplanter where the farmers sit and place the plants into these freshly poked holes.
-Our first plants went in on June 8 and we barely finished at 10pm on June 30th.
+Our first plants went in on June 8 and we barely finished at 10 pm on June 30th.

-June, July, August, were great months of vegetative growth for our ladies.
+June, July, and August were great months of vegetative growth for our ladies.
 Amazing soil, plenty of sunshine, and adequate irrigation and we have some monster plants.
-The three foot spacing we had for some of our earlier plants turned out to be insufficient in some places.
-We anticipated four foot, one pound plants with some breathing room for light and airflow in between them.
-We ended up with five foot (and taller) several pound plants that are more like a wind breaking hedge row than a hemp piece.
+The three-foot spacing we had for some of our earlier plants turned out to be insufficient in some places.
+We anticipated four-foot, one-pound plants with some breathing room for light and airflow in between them.
+We ended up with five-foot (and taller) several-pound plants that are more like a wind-breaking hedge row than a hemp piece.
 However, with painstaking pruning and weed whacking we made the best of the situation and they continued to thrive.

 There are two main products that come off of the farm.
 First is our trimmed flower, this product only comes from the fullest and most mature parts of our hemp colas.
 These buds have the highest CBD content, terpene profile, and flavor.
 The best plants are carefully selected by our hemp specialists.
 The CBD biomass is what is dried and processed to add to other products.
 While there are several methods for extraction the most common is a cold ethanol bath extraction.
 Using our local processing partners we can create a high CBD crude oil.
 Roughly 1000 pounds of biomass will yield 10 gallons of this crude.
 We like to think of it as similar to the maple sap to maple sugar process!
 Another high-quality product from Vermont farmers.